Q&A With Top Oregon Workers' Compensation Lawyer, Lauren Oda

 An employer is not allowed to direct a worker’s medical care.
 However, as a service to employees, the employer could provide a list of occupational health providers in the area.
 The list would need to include more than one provider and could also include a disclaimer that the employer is not directing care but providing a list of local providers as a convenience to employees.

-Are you an injured worker?
-Go To Ortho is an immediate injury care clinic, where you can see an orthopedic specialist immediately, no appointment needed.
+If you are an injured worker, Go To Ortho is an immediate injury care clinic, where you can see an orthopedic specialist immediately, no appointment needed.
 We’re experienced at walking you through the workers’ compensation claim process.
-Contact us for more information, or just stop by the clinic.
+Contact us at (503) 850-9950 for more information, or just stop by the clinic.